drapp111/portfolio-frontend/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add additional functionality for web site
+- [ ] Craft the visual design
-    - [ ] Login/Authentication feature for site editing
+    - [ ] Add in more lighting elements (lenses, spotlights, animations)
-    - [ ] Database update functions for easier updates of text/image paths
+    - [ ] Unify theme elements with Tailwind/CSS
-- [ ] Security Enhancements
+- [ ] Clean Repository
-    - [ ] Configure encryption between client and server
+    - [ ] Add additional comments on pages/code sections
-        - [ ] Part of a hobby project, no sensitive data is being passed between client and server
+    - [ ] Organize files/reconfigure folder structure
-    - [ ] Configure security on routes/API to allow for some routes to be made public
+    - [ ] Move portfolio images from repository to server to reduce project size
-- [ ] Allow public access
+- [ ] Authentication/Login for editing
-    - [ ] Eventually open up some routes publicly, just for fun
+    - [ ] Implement authentication/login for easier editing of pages

-See the [open issues](https://github.com/drapp111/portfolio-api/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/drapp111/portfolio-frontend/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>